amrtaher1234/GSoC_Proposal-/README.md

 #### Online Footprint
 1. Github user name : amrtaher123
-<br> you can find other projects i worked in on my github account and also the projects i participated in.
+<br> you can find other projects i worked on, on my github account and also the projects i participated in.
 2. LinkedIn accoubt : [here](https://www.linkedin.com/in/amr-taher-442228140/)

 ## The Plan